11th ACR Soldier is NCO of the Quarter

 |0

-This work, 11th ACR Soldier is NCO of the Quarter [Image 1 of 3], by SGT David Edge, identified by DVIDS, is free of known copyright restrictions under U.S. copyright law.
+This work, 11th ACR Soldier is NCO of the Quarter, by SGT David Edge, identified by DVIDS, is free of known copyright restrictions under U.S. copyright law.

 LEAVE A COMMENT